uzbl/uzbl/README.md

       echo <command> | socat - unix-connect:<socketfile>

-When `uzbl` forks a new instance (e.g., "open in new window") it will use the same command line arguments (e.g., the same `--config <file>`), except `--uri` and `--named`.
+When `uzbl` forks a new instance (e.g., "open in new window") it will use the same command line arguments (e.g., the same `--config <file>`), except for `--named`.
 If you made changes to the configuration at runtime, these are not passed on to the child.

 #### WebKit1 vs. WebKit2